A birds-eye view of a whale shark swimming in shallow water

 There are over 500 species of shark living in waters around the world and the majority give birth to live young.
 The remainder are oviparous, meaning they lay eggs.

 Around 40 to 50 different shark species live permanently in or regularly visit the waters surrounding Britain.
-Among them are egg layers such as the small-spotted catshark (Scyliorhinus canicula) and nursehound (Scyliorhinus stellaris).
+Among them are egg layers such as the small-spotted catshark, Scyliorhinus canicula, and nursehound, Scyliorhinus stellaris.

 A small shark embryo and yolk sac seen thorugh a transparent egg case

-What is a mermaid's purse?
+What’s a mermaid’s purse?

-A shark egg specimen
+A shark egg specimen.

 Some cases have long tendrils that help them to attach to seaweed or rocky seafloors.
 This makes it less likely that the egg will be washed away by ocean currents.